Elemental Dilution Effect on the Elastic Response due to a Quadrupolar Kondo Effect of the Non-Kramers System Y$_{1-x}$Pr$_x$Ir$_2$Zn$_{20}$: Introduction

-To search for the single-site effect of the QKE, some of us strongly studied the Y-diluted compound $\rm{Y_{0.966}Pr_{0.034}Ir_{2}Zn_{20}}$ (Pr-3.4\% system) by means of ultrasound, where we observed a logarithmic temperature dependence of the elastic constant $\left(C_{11}-C_{12}\right)/2$ below 0.3 K. This logarithmic behavior is a rare piece of experimental evidence to capture the single-site QKE in terms of quadrupolar susceptibility \cite{Yanagisawa.1}.
-In contrast, a recent theory of the QKE for a diluted system assuming a virtual lattice after the random average over the positions of the quadrupolar ion ($\rm{Pr^{3+}}$ ion) predicts that the quadrupolar susceptibility should be proportional to $\sqrt{T}$ at low temperatures even when the concentration of $\rm{Pr^{3+}}$ ion is only a few percent\cite{Tsuruta.1,Tsuruta.2}.
+To search for the single-site effect of the QKE, some of the authors studied the Y-diluted compound $\rm{Y_{0.966}Pr_{0.034}Ir_{2}Zn_{20}}$ (Pr-3.4\% system) by means of ultrasound, where they observed a logarithmic temperature dependence of the elastic constant $\left(C_{11}-C_{12}\right)/2$ below 0.3 K. This logarithmic behavior is a rare piece of experimental evidence to capture the single-site QKE in terms of quadrupolar susceptibility \cite{Yanagisawa.1}.
+In contrast, a recent theory of the QKE for a diluted system, assuming a virtual lattice after the random average over the positions of the quadrupolar ion ($\rm{Pr^{3+}}$ ion), predicts that the quadrupolar susceptibility should be proportional to $\sqrt{T}$ at low temperatures even when the concentration of $\rm{Pr^{3+}}$ ion is only a few percent \cite{Tsuruta.1,Tsuruta.2}.
 In order to understand better the elastic response due to the QKE at low temperature, a systematic study of the non-Kramers systems $\rm{Y_{1-\it{x}}Pr_{\it{x}}Ir_{2}Zn_{20}}$ for a wide range of Pr concentrations is required.
 The present study, therefore, deals with ultrasonic measurements on $\rm{Y_{0.63}Pr_{0.37}Ir_{2}Zn_{20}}$ (Pr-37\% system) to investigate possible systematic changes of the elastic behavior.
-In the present paper, we report that the elastic constant $\left(C_{11}-C_{12}\right)/2$ of the Pr-37\% system below 0.15 K shows a temperature dependence proportional to $\sqrt{T}$.
-Moreover, we find a low-energy phonon excitation in the Pr-37\% system at the temperature region between 0.15 and 1 K, which has an energy scale close to the characteristic temperature $T^*\sim 1\ {\rm K}$ of the QKE, where entangled quantum states due to electron-phonon interactions are suggested.
+In the present paper, we report that the elastic constant $\left(C_{11}-C_{12}\right)/2$ of the Pr-37\% system shows a $\sqrt{T}$ temperature dependence below 0.15 K.

+Moreover, we find a low-energy ultrasonic dispersion in the temperature range between 0.15 and 1 K. This suggests the existence of a low-energy phonon excitation, which has an energy scale close to the characteristic temperature $T^*\sim 1\ {\rm K}$ of the QKE.
+Thereby, entangled quantum states may be formed not only by the QKE but also by the electron-phonon coupling.